Vincent-Talen/Project-Machine-Learning/README.md

 To properly report on all findings this report has been written, it gets into all the results and discusses any complications encountered or what could be improved when reproducing this project.
 A project proposal is also included for a possible project for the minor Application Design from the Bioinformatics Bachelor at the Hanze.

 ### / data
-The publicly available data set was downloaded and placed in the data directory for easy access, these are the `wdbc.data` and `wdbc.names` files.
+The publicly available data set was downloaded and placed in the `raw` data subdirectory for easy access, these are the `wdbc.data` and `wdbc.names` files.
 Because the data file does not have a header line, a codebook was created to use in tandem with the data, enabling to easily set column names, graph titles or axis labels.
-The `algorithms_performance.csv` contains the performance data, such as speed, accuracy and the confusion matrix, of all tested and tried out algorithms.
+In the `preprocessed` subdirectory is the data that is generated during this project. `data.arff` is the dataset to be used for the machine learning algorithms and  `algorithms_performance.csv` contains the performance data, such as speed, accuracy and the confusion matrix, of all the tested and tried out algorithms.

 ### / src
 The `src` directory houses the `scripts` and `report_subfiles` sub-directories where files are placed so the repository is uncluttered.